Lisa12345678910/WebScrapA5/README.md

 But unfortunatly the site was down for a long period so I gave up on it for the Machine Learning part and did some Linear Regression based on the maximum carbon emission of all flights (splitting in 3 categories the flights : Low carbon impact, Medium and Heavy).

-If needed you can consult the Word "Part1" to have the context of the project.
+If needed you can consult the Word "Description" to have the context of the project.

 You have also the presentation I did on Friday 24th, all the code (API, scraping and ML).